isogramc/python-flask-api/README.md

 # python-flask-api

-A little app that returns the name of a random cocktail from the free online drinks API
+A little app that returns the name of a random item from a free online API

 -Install python
 -Install flask